-We are located in the North East of England, around a 5 hour drive from London.
+The Tees Valley is located in the North East of England, around a five hour drive from London.
 Teesside is named for the river Tees, which runs all the way through the valley.
 It is a great place to experience the varied aspects of English culture, and is surrounded by beautiful coastal areas and countryside.
 The Tees Valley is also home to some of the most deprived areas in the country and there is enormous need, both physical and spiritual.
 A number of social/economic problems mean that many of the young people and families who we see every week are living in circumstances that are far from ideal.
 With only 3% of the UK claiming to have a Christian faith, there is a real need for people to get to know the God who created and loves them.
-Britain is a post-Christian society with at least two generations are basically missing from the church.
+Britain is a post-Christian society with at least two generations basically missing from the church.
 We are praying desperately for revival, and believe that we will see one in the Lord’s timing.
 We know that He can bring healing and restoration unlike any other to the Tees Valley and the rest of the UK!

 In UK public schools, religious education (RE) is a mandatory subject taken by all students.
-This provides opportunities for youth workers and ministers to go into their local schools to contribute to teaching the RE curriculum by presenting a Christian perspective on a range of topics.
+This provides opportunities for Volunteer Youth Workers and Ministers to go into their local schools to contribute to teaching the RE curriculum by presenting a Christian perspective on a range of topics.
 During these assemblies and lessons, young people get to hear aspects of the Christian message as part of their school day.
-Many of our workers also lead lunch time or after school clubs that combine Christian teaching with games, crafts, and other activities.
+Many of our Volunteer Youth Workers also lead lunch time or after school clubs that combine Christian teaching with games, crafts, and other activities.

 While the opportunity to speak about Christ with young people in school is incredible, we believe that relationships are also key to seeing young people come to know Jesus.
 Going into schools creates opportunities to build relationships with young people in their own environment, and for this reason we aim to seek out every opportunity possible to interact with students during the school day.
-Many of our workers regularly volunteer to help with additional subjects like music, drama, or PE.
+Many of our Volunteer Youth Workers regularly volunteer to help with additional subjects like music, drama, or PE.
 They also lead mentoring sessions, school-based community service projects, and sports clubs.

 Every time we walk through the doors of a school, we have an incredible chance to show young people and school staff what Jesus looks like through how we treat them in the small, everyday encounters.
 We are constantly praying that occasions to invite them to events like café church or a youth club will come up, so that we can build on the foundations that are being built in school.